Grandma's Apple Pie

 Pour cream into center of apples and dot apples with butter.

-Cover with top pie crust.
+Cover with top pie crust and crimp.

 Slit top crust and brush with milk - sprinkle a bit of white sugar across the top.